Best daily deals

 The JBL Xtreme 2 also has two stands on the bottom.

-As I mentioned, the Xtreme 2 has an IPX7 fabric covering which makes it completely waterproof.
-It’s worth keeping in mind though that this doesn’t mean it can fall to the bottom of a pool and come out okay.
+As I mentioned, the Xtreme 2 has an IPX7 fabric covering, making it completely waterproof.
+It’s worth remembering that this doesn’t mean it can fall to the bottom of a pool and come out okay.
 There are still limits.
-To be considered waterproof a product needs to be able to be submerged in up to a meter of water for a minimum of 30 minutes.
-The JBL Xtreme 2 meets that qualification, but if you drop it to the bottom of a two-meter pool it likely won’t do too well.
+To be considered waterproof, a product needs to be able to be submerged in up to a meter of water for a minimum of 30 minutes.
+The JBL Xtreme 2 meets that qualification, but if you drop it to the bottom of a two-meter pool, it likely won’t do too well.

 How’s the connection strength of the JBL Xtreme 2?